 In May, I decided to visit a motherland of a one true and original Neapolitan pizza.
 In a second, I will present you the best pizzerias in Naples, and in the next article you will find a short description of my meeting with Gino Sorbillo – worlds champion of pizza making.
 Moreover, I will describe what I’ve experienced at the most beautiful event – Pizza Festival.
-But before we rush to those, let me finally explain you, what Neapolitan pizza truly is.
+Before you start reading, check how to recognize the true Neapolitan pizza!

 THE BEST PIZZA OF NAPLES